noelchrisdian/lung-cancer-prediction/README.md

 - **Interactive UI :** Built with Streamlit, providing a user-friendly interface for inputting clinical features and receiving predictions

 ## Installation :
-Follow these steps to set up and run the application locally:
+Follow these steps to set up and run the application locally :

 1. Clone the repository :
 `git clone https://github.com/GreenGlasses16/lung-cancer-prediction.git`